Non-Anesthetic Preventative Dentistry

 The reality, however, is that preventative dental care in pets is often challenging for pet owners.
 Time, motivation, and lack of cooperation on the part of the pet are just some of the reasons why people find it difficult to brush their pet’s teeth.
-Even with periodic dental cleanings under anesthesia, the condition of pet’s teeth will deteriorate without regular preventative dental care.
-There just is no alternative for routine preventative care.
+Even with periodic dental cleanings under anesthesia, the condition of pet’s teeth will deteriorate without routine preventative dental care.
+There just is no alternative.

 Preventative Outpatient Preventative Dentistry (POPD) is a procedure in which a dog or cat’s teeth care examined, cleaned, scaled, and polished without sedation or anesthesia.
 The procedure is performed on pets who have been evaluated by a veterinarian and determined to be good candidates based on their dental health as well as their overall health and temperament.